 Curriculum planning webinar series – with templates!

-SDN associates Louise Doyle and Chris Cherry are running a webinar series (starting 14th Feb) for apprenticeship providers interested in getting industry-leading advice on developing curriculum plans, schemes of works and training plans in-line with apprenticeship standards.
-Visit the webinar page for more information.
+SDN associates Louise Doyle and Chris Cherry ran a webinar series for apprenticeship providers interested in getting industry-leading advice on developing curriculum plans, schemes of works and training plans in-line with apprenticeship standards.
+To view a recording of this webinar series, visit the webinar library.